Phone: +1 604 674 0866

 After moving back to the West Coast, Derek continued his career with other offices.
 He worked with Diamond Schmitt as part of the associate architect team the Peter A. Allard School of Law at the University of British Columbia.
 Derek returned to Diamond Schmitt in 2020, joining the Vancouver studio.

 Derek is a vocal advocate for environmentalism in architecture, and has expertise in mass timber techniques, Passive House design, and a holistic approach to sustainability.
+He is a member of the B.C.
+Mass Timber Advisory Council and Chair of the Port Moody Advisory Design Panel.

 With roots in Northern British Columbia, Derek’s sense of connection to the land—and his awareness in how we use it—leads him toward finding simple beauty and utility in design.